 This economic failure has now been brutally exposed in the political arena.
 The election of Donald Trump in the US and the Brexit vote in the UK have been widely interpreted as a revolt by those ‘left behind’ by the process of globalisation and deindustrialisation.
 Yet neither the political nor economic establishments appear to know how to respond.

-In this joint lecture, Mariana Mazzucato and Michael Jacobs will seek to explain the causes of the current economic crisis, and suggest how we might escape it.
-Drawing on their new book, Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth they will show how today’s deep economic problems reflect the inadequacies of orthodox economic theory and the failure of economic policies informed by it.
-They will show how alternative economic approaches can better explain how capitalism works, why it often doesn’t, and how it can be made more innovative, inclusive and sustainable.
+In this joint lecture, Mariana Mazzucato and Michael Jacobs seek to explain the causes of the current economic crisis, and suggest how we might escape it.
+Drawing on their new book, Rethinking Capitalism: Economics and Policy for Sustainable and Inclusive Growth they show how today’s deep economic problems reflect the inadequacies of orthodox economic theory and the failure of economic policies informed by it.
+They show how alternative economic approaches can better explain how capitalism works, why it often doesn’t, and how it can be made more innovative, inclusive and sustainable.

 The lecture is followed by a discussion with CUSP Director, Tim Jackson, and audience Q&A. You can watch the video recording of the lecture below.